ghskyzhou/SkyTgBot/README.md

 ## Introduction

-A simple CF/At contest notification on every 8:00a.m.
-(UTC+8) if the day has a CF/At contest based on Telegram Bot.
+A simple Telegram bot sending a daily notification at 8:00 a.m.
+(UTC+8) if there’s a CF/At contest scheduled for the day.

 ## How to use?